How Much Is Homeowners Insurance?

 HO-1 – Basic Form

 This is a truly simplified, basic form of coverage.
-It is named-peril coverage that includes ONLY the perils listed, which are fire, theft, and vandalism.
+It is named-peril coverage that includes only the perils listed, which are fire, theft, and vandalism.
 No other perils are covered.
 In addition, there is no liability coverage.
-It is the least expensive form of homeowners insurance.
+It is a relatively cheap homeowners insurance plan and is not commonly offered by most major insurance companies.

 HO-2 – Broad Form

-Broad Form coverage, like Basic Form HO-1, only covers named perils.
+Broad form coverage, like the basic form HO-1, only covers named perils.
 Fire, theft, and vandalism are joined by coverage of detached structures, personal property coverage, and additional living expenses during a repair.
 A limited amount of liability coverage is included.

 HO-3 – Special Form

-The most common type of homeowners insurance, HO-3 policies cover the physical structure of your home from anything that is not specifically excluded.
-This is a shift from HO-1 and HO-2 coverage: Those only cover what’s listed, while HO-3 is open-peril insurance that covers everything except noted exclusions.
+The most common type of homeowners insurance, HO-3 policies cover the physical structure of a home from anything that is not specifically excluded.
+This is a shift from HO-1 and HO-2 policies, which only cover what’s listed: HO-3 is open-peril insurance that covers everything except noted exclusions.

 HO-4 – Contents Broad Form

-HO-4 is essentially renters insurance.
-It is named-peril coverage for theft, explosions, and additional living expenses during a repair, but it is focused on personal property: This policy does not cover the structure of the building.
+HO-4 is also known as renters insurance.
+It is named-peril coverage for such things as theft, fire, vandalism, and explosions; coverage for additional living expenses during a repair if the home is uninhabitable; liability coverage; and medical payments.
+However, it is focused on personal property, and this policy does not cover the structure of the building.

 HO-5 – Comprehensive Form

-The most comprehensive coverage option, HO-5 covers—well, everything that is not excluded.
-It includes coverage for all perils that are not named as exclusions (such as damage caused by neglect) for your dwelling, outbuildings, and personal property.
+The most comprehensive coverage option, HO-5 covers everything that is not explicitly excluded in the policy.
+It includes coverage for all perils that are not named as exclusions (such as damage caused by neglect) for the policyholder’s dwelling, outbuildings, and personal property.

 HO-6 – Unit-owners Form

-Aimed at condominium owners, who have different needs from both homeowners and renters, HO-6 provides named-peril coverage for damage to the interior, personal property, personal liability, and guest medical payments, along with loss of use and additional living expenses, but it does not cover the structure of the building.
+Aimed at condominium owners, who have different needs from both homeowners and renters, HO-6 provides named-peril coverage for damage to the interior of the condo, personal property, personal liability, and guest medical payments, along with loss of use and additional living expenses, but it does not cover the structure of the building.

 HO-7 – Mobile Home Form

-HO-7 is similar to HO-5 in that it is open-peril coverage of all perils not excluded for the dwelling and personal belongings.
-It has a different set of parameters, however, as it’s intended for mobile home dwellers and includes coverage that is specific to manufactured and mobile homes.
+HO-7 is similar to HO-5 in that it is open-peril coverage of all perils not excluded for the dwelling itself and personal belongings.
+It has a different set of parameters, however, as it’s intended for mobile-home dwellers and includes coverage that is specific to manufactured and mobile homes.

 HO-8 – Modified Coverage Form

-Has your home been declined for homeowners coverage because it’s too high-risk?
-HO-8 coverage will list the specific perils you’re covered for and provide peril coverage only for your dwelling and personal items.
-Because it’s aimed specifically at homes that don’t qualify for standard coverage, expect to pay extra for this option.
+Sometimes a home will be declined for homeowners coverage because it’s too high-risk.
+HO-8 coverage will list the specific perils that are covered and provide peril coverage only for the homeowner’s dwelling and personal items.
+Because it’s aimed specifically at homes that don’t qualify for traditional coverage, policyholders can expect to pay extra for this option.

 Do I Need Homeowners Insurance?

-In a single word, yes.
-First, if you have a mortgage, your lender will most likely require that you carry homeowners insurance.
-In fact, they’ll probably require that you pay extra toward your homeowners insurance with each monthly mortgage payment and let them pay the insurer, to make sure that the coverage doesn’t lapse and is sufficient to protect their investment.
-From your end, that’s one less bill to pay, but it also means that it’s easy to forget to review your coverage periodically, which is important.
+To put it simply, yes.
+First, if a homeowner has a mortgage, lenders will most likely require them to carry homeowners insurance, possibly even as part of their mortgage payment.
+In this case the mortgage company pays the insurance premium each year to make sure that the coverage doesn’t lapse and is sufficient to protect their investment.
+From the borrower’s end, that’s one less bill to pay, but it also means that it’s easy to forget to review coverage periodically.

-Even if you don’t have a mortgage, a home and yard that are uninsured are like an invitation to bankruptcy and financial ruin.
-It’s great to have an emergency fund for unexpected repairs and upkeep, but most people do not have the resources to pay out of pocket for a home that is completely destroyed by fire or collapse—especially when you consider the cost of the planning, permits, teardown and haul away of the former home, materials, furnishings, and all of the personal property that was lost, along with the cost to live somewhere else for months while the rebuild is completed.
-For many people, their home is their security against financial disaster.
+The real question is how much homeowners insurance the homeowner needs.
+Even without a mortgage, a home and yard that are uninsured are like an invitation for bankruptcy and financial ruin.
+It’s great to have an emergency fund for unexpected repairs and upkeep, but most people do not have the resources to pay out of pocket for a home that is destroyed by fire or a tornado—especially considering the cost of the planning, permits, teardown and haul away of the former home, materials, furnishings, and all of the personal property that was lost, along with the cost to live somewhere else for months while the rebuild is completed.
 A home equity line of credit is a great safeguard, but when the home itself is lost, that’s no longer an option.
-Homeowners insurance is a fundamental, unambiguous need if you own a home.
+Homeowners insurance is a fundamental, unambiguous need for homeowners.
+When shopping for a homeowners policy, homeowners may want to consider one of the best homeowners insurance companies like Lemonade or Allstate.

-- Raise your deductible.
-It may cost a little more if you need to make a claim, but you’re reducing the money flowing out each month.
+- Raise the deductible.
+It may cost a little more if the homeowner needs to make a claim, but they’ll be reducing the money flowing out each month.
+The homeowner will want to make sure they have a sufficient emergency savings fund to cover the higher deductible

-- Make small repairs yourself rather than filing a claim, especially if the total cost will be lower than your deductible.
+- Take care of small repairs.
+Homeowners may be able to tackle minor home repairs themselves rather than filing a claim, especially if the total cost will be lower than their deductible.
+This can save them money, even if they’re hiring a professional to complete the repair.

-- Collect at least three house insurance quotes to compare coverage and cost.
+- Shop around.
+Collect at least three house insurance quotes to compare coverage and cost.
+Ideally, homeowners will want to request quotes from each insurer on the same day using the same information (such as policy limit and deductible).

 Questions to Ask About Homeowners Insurance

-Now that you’re familiar with the ins and outs of homeowners policies, you’re in a great position to ask your agent specific questions to make sure that you’re getting the coverage you need at the best rate you can.
-Some important questions you’ll want to remember to ask:
+Once homeowners are familiar with the ins and outs of homeowners insurance policies, it will be clear what specific questions they need to ask their insurance agent to make sure that they’re getting adequate coverage at the best rate.
+Some important questions to remember to ask include the following.

 - What does your standard policy cover?